microsoft/vscode-docs/docs/setup/enterprise.md

 The more specific the selector, the higher the precedence.
 For example, `"microsoft": true` and `"microsoft.cplusplus": false` allows all Microsoft extensions, except for the C++ extension.

-You can control the `extensions.allowed` setting by using [group policies on Windows](#group-policy-on-windows).
+You can control the `extensions.allowed` setting by using [device management](#device-management).
 Use the `AllowedExtensions` VS Code policy, which overrides the `extensions.allowed` setting.
 The value of this policy is a JSON string that contains the allowed extensions.

 If you want to learn more about extensions in VS Code, refer to the [extensions documentation](/docs/editor/extension-marketplace.md).